martinratinaud/work-with-me/readme.md

 I'm not a big fan of social media and want (but do not manage yet) to quit Facebook

-I use mainly Buffer to share my exciting findings on the internet on Twitter and LinkedIn
+I mainly use Buffer to share my exciting findings on the internet on Twitter and LinkedIn

-I’m not a gif user but I work on it and even introduced giphy in our slack channel !
+I’m not a gif user but I'm working on it and even introduced giphy in our slack channel!

 ## Jobs I can do